Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 - Players can Sell animals amongst each other //Not started

-- Animals age and their sell value declines as they Age - When they get older than their max age, they die. //Not started
+- Animals age and their sell value declines as they Age - When they get older than their max age, they die.
+[80% Done - Age sell value not implemented]